FreshBooks

 After the Beta launch in December 2018, we improved and stabilized the product based on engagement data and qualitative testing

-Over 8 months after launch, we identified and prioritized opportunities to improve the product, from bugs and hygiene features, to unsupported workflows and experience enhancements.
+In the months following the beta launch, we identified and prioritised opportunities to improve the product; from bugs and hygiene features, to unsupported workflows and experience enhancements.

 Working process for Bank Reconciliation

-Problems in Bank Reconciliation required a diverse team to imagine and implement solutions collaboratively
+Bank Reconciliation in Freshbooks required a cross-functional team to solve problems collaboratively

 Each problem started with a full-team kickoff, bringing support reps and accounting experts into the fold.